ryotaimc/aws-sso-credential-loader/README.md

 - A helper module to load AWS SSO credential for NodeJS cli applications.

-- Use can select local aws profiles via cli.
-This module sets correspondent credentials of selected profile to NodeJS environment variables for aws-sdk modules in same process.
+- User can select local aws profiles via cli.
+This module sets correspondent credentials of selected profile to NodeJS environment variables. aws-sdk modules in same process can utilize those values/credentials to access specified aws environment.

 ## prerequisite